Privacy Policy.

 The purpose for which we collect, hold, use and disclose personal information

-We collect, hold, use and disclose your personal information to provide services we offer or you have contracted us to provide.
+We collect, hold, use and disclose your personal information in order to provide services we offer or you have contracted us to provide or otherwise to comply with its legal obligations.

-• to maintain our business relationship, where you are a user of our Website, a client or candidate; and/or
+- to maintain our business relationship, where you are a user of our Website, a client or candidate;

 If you are a candidate, we will disclose your personal information to specific employer(s) or third parties that you have consented to us disclosing your information.